-Moreton Mill
+5. Moreton Mill

 The Moreton Mill appears to have been the only sugar mill to seriously develop a passenger train service.
-Perhaps, even in those early years, the attractions of the future "Sunshine Coast" were already evident.
+Perhaps, even in those early years, the attractions of the future "Sunshine Coast" was already evident.

-tramways were horse worked and it was not until from photographs.
-The builders and how many 1904 that they received their first steam locomotive.
+The Moreton Mill first crushed in 1897.
+Early tramways were horse worked and it was not until 1904 that they received their first steam locomotive.

-It is claimed that the mill provided a limited passenger service between Nambour and Cedar Tree, about 5 1/2 miles east of Nambour in 1907.
+It is claimed that the mill provided a limited passenger service between Nambour and Cedar Tree about 5 1⁄2 miles east of Nambour in 1907.
 The mill ran an occasional special excursion train using cane trucks fitted with temporary seating.
-One such excursion was operated from Nambour to the
+One such excursion was operated, from Nambour to the Cedar Tree, for the benefit of visiting sailors from the British warship HMS Pyramus, in July, 1907.

 A passenger car capable of carrying 32 passengers was built in 1909 and a twice daily service was commenced between Nambour and the Cedar Tree.
-Mill Street and stops made along the line where it adults and 6d for children with infants free.
+Passengers were collected next to the Club Hotel in Mill Street and stops made along the line where it was convenient for passengers.
+Fares were 1/- for adults and 6d for children with infants free.